 Of course, a healthy diet full of nutrient-dense foods is always important, but it’s especially vital to know what to eat before giving blood.
 The most crucial foods and drinks listed below will help your body recover from donating blood.

-Iron-Rich Foods
+Eat Iron-Rich Foods

+When you donate blood, you lose iron-rich red blood cells.
 After you’ve donated, it can take your body about eight weeks to replace the red blood cells and the iron they contain.
 You may feel weak and tired if you don’t replenish that iron.
 Iron-rich foods include red meat and organ meats like liver, poultry, fish, seafood, eggs, beans, sweet potatoes, and leafy green vegetables.

 If you plan to donate regularly (Thank you!), you might want to take a multivitamin with iron every day to ensure your blood iron levels stay topped up.

-Food & Drinks High in Vitamin C
+Eat Foods High in Vitamin C

-Drink Plenty of Water
+Drink Plenty of Water Before Giving Blood

 Your blood is about 80% water.
 When you donate blood, you lose a large amount of water in a short time.
 Proper hydration before an appointment increases your volume of blood, makes veins easier to find, and helps you feel well after donating.
 You should drink an extra 2 cups (16 oz.) of water as you prepare to donate.